-GCBA 698 Introduction to Research in Operational Excellence
+GCBA 698 Introduction to Research in Management and Operational Excellence

 Research enables us to make informed decisions.
-Research in business, particularly operational excellence, allows managers to make their organizations more effective and efficient.
-This course will not only look to traditional means of conducting research but also innovative methods particularly suited to the arena of operational excellence.
-While students are expected to produce their own polished research paper at the end of the course, they will work with each other throughout the semester in developing and refining their research skills.
+Research in management and Operational Excellence allows leaders to make their organizations more effective and efficient.
+This course will not only look to traditional means of conducting research, but also innovative methods particularly suited to the arena of Operational Excellence.
+Students are expected to produce their own polished research proposal at the end of the course and work with each other throughout the semester in developing and refining their research skills.
+Elective.
+Offered summer semester.
 Three credits.